 Add in the effect of memory loss and you’ve got a potentially damaging combination.
 Do yourself a favor: Even if you don’t get your wager in before the big game, there will always be something else to bet on.
 Take a couple of asprin, eat a piece of toast and sleep it off.
 Your account balance will thank you in the morning.

 Live Betting: Especially Bad When Drinking

 Live Betting is a platform offered by most major sportsbooks whereby you wager on an event as it takes place; odds change in real time depending upon the action.
 While the options vary per book, the risk you undertake by live betting while drunk remains the same.
 Smart bettors know to do their research before betting on a game.

-As the game progresses a sharp eye can spot trends or developments and then capitalize on a favorable line.
-Unfortunately, when you’re drunk your mind works a lot slower, and sometimes you don’t see the full picture.
-This means your ability to predict trends or react quickly to a live wager decreases.
+As the game progresses, a sharp eye can spot trends or developments and then capitalize on a favorable line.
+Unfortunately, when you’re drunk your mind works a lot slower, and sometimes you don't see the full picture.
+This means your ability to predict trends or react quickly to a live wager substantially diminishes.

 You are therefore more likely to miss a good bet or lock in a bad bet that goes off the board before you even realize what has happened.
 Live betting requires your full brainpower, so stay away from mind-numbing drinks before you dive into this field.Related articles

 The majority of the athletic world may be on enforced hiatus due to the outbreak of the coronavirus but that doesn’t mean there are sports available for wagering purposes.